Whitman AIM IHT Portfolio

 Whitman is a comparatively young investment manager, but its investment team has decades of experience as smaller company specialists.
 A dedicated dealing resource is particularly notable in a small asset manager – and could add value in the relatively illiquid AIM market.

-The announcement of founder Christopher Pease’s retirement marks a significant change for the investment team.
-Nonetheless, Whitman has appointed a seasoned AIM IHT investor as successor.
-Sean O’Flanagan has 25 years of investment experience within UK equities, 16 of which were spent managing AIM IHT portfolios for Charles Stanley and Canaccord.
+The retirement of founder Christopher Pease marked a significant change for the investment team.
+Nonetheless, Whitman appointed seasoned AIM IHT investor Sean O’Flanagan as his successor.
+Sean has 25 years of investment experience within UK equities, 16 of which were spent managing AIM IHT portfolios for Charles Stanley and Canaccord.
 Christopher’s decision to continue to serve the team in a consulting role may provide further reassurance to investors.

 The manager is largely employee owned, and with the AIM IHT portfolio accounting for a significant proportion of the firm’s assets under management, the manager’s interests should be aligned with those of investors.